taherb22/jenkins_files/docs/README.md

 ## Overview

-This pipeline is designed to run on a **controlled, secure agent** (`secure-agent`) and provides a minimal, auditable build flow.
+This pipeline is designed to run on a **controlled, secure agent** (`secure-agent`) and provides a minimal, auditable build process.
 Its primary objectives are:

-- **Enforce execution on a trusted node** using a dedicated label.
-- **Securely manage sensitive credentials** (API token) via Jenkins Credentials.
-- **Guarantee workspace cleanup** and audit logging after every run.
-- **Notify the team on failures** while limiting exposed information.
+- Execute builds on a restricted agent to enforce security boundaries.
+- Supply required credentials and configuration via environment variables.
+- Perform consistent post‑build housekeeping, logging, and notification actions.

 > **Note:** The `stages` section is empty in the supplied definition.
 No build, test, or deployment steps are currently defined.
-Add stages as needed for your project’s workflow.
+Add stages as needed for your project workflow.

 ---